rapidsai/cuspatial/cpp/doc/libcuspatial_refactoring_guide.md

   8. This API returns an iterator to the element past the last element written to the output.
 This is inspired by `std::transform`, even though as with `transform`, many uses of `haversine_distance` will not need this returned iterator.
+  9. All APIs that run CUDA device code (including Thrust algorithms) or allocate memory take a CUDA stream on which to execute the device code and allocate memory.

 ## Example Documentation